jcblitz/microservice-boot/README.md

 I have CircleCI monitoring `master` and automatically running the tests on commit and automatically running the tests on commit.
 The results are send to the `#builds` slack channel.

+I'm also toying with using gitlab CI if we want to use gitlab for Git hosting and code review.

 [CircleCI](https://circleci.com/)